quantaseed/projects-teensyExpression/hardware/readme.md

 [![wired_4pin_connectors.jpg](wired_4pin_connectors.jpg)](https://www.ebay.com/itm/10-Sets-4-Pin-Micro-JST-XH-2-54mm-24AWG-Connector-Plug-With-Wire-Cables/264781666854)

-Once again, I did not make a schematic of the little circuit board itself.
-I do know that it is approximately 24x38 mm, and the Type-A USB connector projects about 3mm through the back of the box.
+The circuit board  is approximately 24x38 mm, and the typeB USB connector projects about 3mm through the back of the box.

 But it's really simple.
-Basically it connects the Type-A female usb port ground and 5V to an outgoing pair on the connector that goes to the power meter, and the incoming pair that comes back and is connected to the ground and 5V pins on the outgoing (to the teensy) micro-usb connector.
+Basically it connects the typeB female usb port ground and 5V to an outgoing pair on the connector that goes to the power meter, and the incoming pair that comes back and is connected to the ground and 5V pins on the outgoing (to the teensy) micro-usb connector.

 [![usb_port_board.jpg](usb_port_board_resized.jpg)](usb_port_board.jpg)

-The D- and D+ pins from the TypeA connector are wired directly to the output connector, and I added a jumper so that, if I want, I can remove the USB meter and jumper the 5V and ground directly from the input typeA socket to the output micro-usb connector.
+The D- and D+ pins from the typeB connector are wired directly to the output connector, and I added a jumper so that, if I want, I can remove the USB meter and jumper the 5V and ground directly from the input typeB socket to the output micro-usb connector.

 Sorry about the lack of detail here!
 I am writing this *after* I finished